danbeugnet/danielbeugnet/content/project/foundationgrant/index.md

 ---

-Coming Soon - Annual report of the Undergraduate Research Program at Tallahassee State College.
+Grant proposal to the TSC Foundation requesting funding for the TSC Undergraduate Research Fellowship initiative.

 <!--more-->